diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 }
 ```

-The code assumes that every station ID in the weather records has exactly one matching record in the station dataset.
-If this were not the case, we would need to generalize the code to put the tag into the value objects, by using another TextPair.
+`The code assumes that every station ID in the weather records has exactly one matching record in the station dataset.
+If this were not the case, we would need to generalize the code to put the tag into the value objects, by using another TextPair`.
 The reduce() method would then be able to tell which entries were station names and detect (and handle) missing or duplicate entries before processing the weather records.

 Tying the job together is the driver class, shown in Example 9-12.
 The essential point here is that we partition and group on the first part of the key, the station ID, which we do with a custom Partitioner (KeyPartitioner) and a custom group comparator, FirstComparator (from TextPair).